ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-concquer/99b-quiz-quicksort.md

 - [x] False

 ::: hints
-- Think of the behavior for partition if there are two equal key values in the array.
+- Think of the behaviour for partition if there are two equal key values in the array.
 - Is it possible for the two equal keys to reverse positions?
 :::
 ::::::::::::::::::::::::::::::